- BICON database

 3.1 Arhopalus ferus flight season status

-The 2022/2023 Arhopalus ferus flight season starts for ALL New Zealand ports as of 00:01 hrs (midnight) at the start of 19 November 2022.
-Consignments loaded after this time are subject to the Arhopalus ferus flight season requirements.
+The 2022/2023 Arhopalus ferus flight season ends for ALL New Zealand ports as of 00:01 hrs (midnight) at the start of 14 April 2023.
+Consignments loaded after this time are not subject to the Arhopalus ferus flight season requirements.

 3.2 Arhopalus ferus Flight Season Requirements